MiDataInt/mdi-apps-framework/docs/appSteps/00_appSteps.md

 as these are designed for loading and structuring data analyses without respect to the work being done.
-Later tabs are typically specific to your app - much of your work can focus on writing those modules, drawing on inputs from the earlier steps.
+Later tabs are typically specific to your app - much of your work can focus on writing those modules, drawing on outcomes of the earlier steps.

+You are free to write an app with a single step, i.e., to not use step-based organization, in which case you should write a single appStep module satisfying the requirements of a first (and only) app step.